 We create an environment in which people of all ages can gain information, skills, and motivation to become sexually healthy individuals.
-We educate on many aspects of sexuality, such as homosexuality, sexual orientations, sexually transmitted diseases, birth-control options, self-esteem, abortion, sexual violence, healthy and unhealthy relationships, masturbation, puberty, menopause, pregnancy, reproduction, decision making, communication, safer sex, parent-child communication, sexual harassment, body image, sexual pleasure, life skills, GYN care, and many other topics.
-We talk with as few people as 2 to as many as 400.
+We educate on many aspects of sexuality, such as sexual orientations, sexually transmitted diseases, birth-control options, self-esteem, abortion, sexual violence, healthy and unhealthy relationships, masturbation, puberty, menopause, pregnancy, reproduction, decision making, communication, safer sex, sexual harassment, body image, sexual pleasure, gender, pelvic health care, trauma, aging and sexuality, sexual medicine, and many other topics.
+We talk with as few people as 2 to as many as 1000 at a time.

 What skills will I need to succeed in being a sexual health educator?

 Making people feel comfortable and safe is key in educating, especially in matters as personal as sexuality.
-A sexual health educator should be knowledgeable about their field, and open and supportive of the individuals they counsel.
-A sexuality educator should also be comfortable with and skilled in public speaking.
+A sexuality educator should be knowledgeable about their anatomy, physiology, psychology, intersectionality, sociology, their own values and biases, be able to be open and supportive of the individuals they counsel and be skilled in public speaking.

 Oftentimes the best way to know if you are interested in a job is to experience it yourself!
 Find a sexuality educator in your area and ask if you can follow them for the day, observing their day-to-day routine.
 By asking them questions, seeing them interact with audiences, and witnessing their skills in action, you can determine whether or not you would be interested in becoming a sexuality educator, as well as what you might be interested in focusing on.